Accessibility statement for Office of the Registrar of Consultant Lobbyists

 We know some parts of this website are not fully accessible:

-- The transactional registration pages may be difficult to use with screen readers
+- The transactional registration pages have one remaining error for use with screen readers

 - most older PDF documents are not fully accessible to screen reader software

 Feedback and contact information